Noah-Samawi/pp4-Web-Application-Security/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>
 ## User Experience (UX)

-Visitors to our Web Application Security platform are typically adults who are passionate about web security and eager to explore the latest security features.
-Whether you're a seasoned professional or someone just beginning to delve into the world of cybersecurity, our platform offers a wealth of resources and tools to help you stay informed and protected.
+Visitors to our Web Application Security platform are typically passionate about web security and eager to explore the latest security features.
+Whether you're a seasoned professional or just beginning to delve into the world of cybersecurity, our platform offers a wealth of resources and tools to help you stay informed and protected.
 Join our community of like-minded individuals and embark on a journey to strengthen your web security knowledge while discovering innovative security solutions.

 ### User Stories